-Stroud Wassail features a great gathering of morris dancers for the day.
-You will find them dancing in the streets throughout the day –outside the Sub Rooms, by the Farmers’ Market, by the Shambles Market, outside the Merrywalks arcade… they’ll be popping up all over the place!
+Stroud Wassail features a great gathering of morris dancers and other street performers for the day.
+You will find them performing in the streets throughout the day – outside the Sub Rooms, by the Farmers’ Market, by the Shambles Market, outside the Merrywalks arcade… they’ll be popping up all over the place!
 And keep an eye out for the odd group of mummers as well.

 Invitations have gone out for the 2018 Wassail, and it looks like there will be quite a few new visitors to Stroud.
 Here’s who has signed up so far: